Not only is diabetes a huge health threat, but millions of Americans are already struggling with the condition also.

-If your body mass index is >25, you’re at a huge risk of having prediabetes.
-If you keep developing more and more fat cells in your body, especially across your abdomen area, you are at a huge risk of developing prediabetes.
+If our body mass index is >25, we are at a huge risk of having prediabetes.
+If we keep developing more and more fat cells in our body, especially across our abdomen area, we are at a huge risk of developing prediabetes.

 If a woman gives birth to a baby that weighs more than 9 lbs, or there is a history of gestational diabetes, there is a big risk factor for prediabetes also.

-If you’re lacking some physical activity in your life, the chances of developing prediabetes get higher and higher through time also.
+If we are lacking some physical activity in our life, the chances of developing prediabetes get higher and higher over time also.

-A regular and nicely balanced out workout routine is going to get your body going and get rid of all the excess fats and toxic components that your body is dealing with.
+A regular and nicely balanced workout routine is going to get our body going and get rid of all the excess fats and toxic components that our body is dealing with.

-It’s also going to boost your mood and make you more insulin sensitive.
+It’s also going to boost our mood and make us more insulin sensitive.

-For an unknown reason, if you have a family history of diabetes, unfortunately, you should keep an eye out for your sugar levels because you’re at a greater risk of developing the condition.
+For an unknown reason, if we have a family history of diabetes, unfortunately, we should keep an eye out for our sugar levels because we are at a greater risk of developing the condition.

-Obesity, abnormal hair growth and an irregular menstrual cycle may indicate to polycystic ovarian syndrome.
+Obesity, abnormal hair growth and an irregular menstrual cycle may indicate polycystic ovarian syndrome.

 Experts claim that this disorder hides certain links to developing diabetes as well.

-Having sleep apnea can indicate to being resistant to insulin.
+Having sleep apnea can indicate being resistant to insulin.